nais/handbook/docs/technical/tenant-setup/addons/wonderwall.md

     reloader.stakater.com/match: "true"
 ```

-To override the default identity provider configuration, set the `WONDERWALL_OPENID_WELL_KNOWN_URL` key in the same secret.
+To override the default identity provider configuration, you can set the `WONDERWALL_OPENID_WELL_KNOWN_URL` key in the same secret.

 ### Usage by Applications